At a Glance

 The Family Room is situated in the Principal Villa on the third floor known as the “Moorish Floor”.
 It is composed of two spacious and beautiful rooms.
 The first is the master bedroom while the second has two single beds.
 There are two marble bathrooms and a panoramic terrace.
 The Family room can accommodate up to four adults.

 Classic rooms are located in the annex buildings in the gardens.
 Each room is original in its style, with rich decoration and unique antique furnishing.
 The rooms have either king size or twin beds and marble bathrooms.

-Children are welcome but there are no specific facilities.
+Children are welcome at Villa Cora however there are no specific childcare facilities.
 Babysitting is available on request.

 Villa Cora boasts four incredible halls - Salone degli Specchi (Hall of Mirrors), Sala Bianca (White Hall), Sala delle Carte (Hall of the Cards) and the Sala delle Ceramiche (Hall of the Ceramics) where meals are served at different times of the year.

 Chef Federico Vannini serves up authentic Tuscan food using seasonal ingredients while cakes and chocolates are created by Chef Confectioner Luca Pecarelli.

 Villa Cora has two restaurants: Pasha in Sala Moresca (Moorish Hall) offering breakfast, lunch and dinner while Le Bistrot, by the pool is open from April to October in place of Pasha.

 Le BarLong, is located in the Sala delle Ceramiche (Hall of the Ceramics) and the perfect place to unwind with an aperitif.